Lunderskov–Esbjerg railway line

 The Lunderskov-Esbjerg line is the railway between Lunderskov and Esbjerg in Southern Jutland.
-It was opened on 3 October 1874, along with the first part of the West Jutland longitudinal line to Varde.
+It was opened on 3 October 1874, along with the first part of the Esbjerg–Struer railway line to Varde.

 History

-The construction of the was authorised by a law of 24 April, 1868, together with the West Jutland longitudinal line, the Vendsyssel line and the Silkeborg line.
+The construction of the line was authorised by a law of 24 April, 1868, together with the West Jutland longitudinal line, the Vendsyssel line and the Silkeborg line.
 On the same date, a law concerning the construction of the port of Esbjerg was also passed.
 In 1909, the railway bridge over Snæum river was destroyed by a 3 m storm surge.